Webikon/themosis-starter-project/README.md

-# Welcome to Themosis Starter Project
+# Welcome to Webikon's Themosis Starter Project

-This project is based on [Themosis](https://www.themosis.com) framework and customized by Webikon.
+This project is based on [Themosis](https://www.themosis.com) framework and customized by [Webikon](https://webikon.sk).
 It is used to jump start working on the project without the need to setup all necessary things over and over again.

-Steps below are only quick guide how to start working with project, for additional Themosis documentation please look [here](https://framework.themosis.com/docs/2.0/).
+Steps below are only quick guide how to start working with the project, for additional Themosis documentation please look [here](https://framework.themosis.com/docs/2.0/).

 This starter project includes:

 - Themosis core
 - Predefined set of plugins
-- BladeSVG
 - Theme with predefined files structure, Bootstrap, Laravel Mix, etc.
-- Linters config files - PHPCS, ESLint, SASS-Lint, editor-config
+- Linters config files - PHPCS, ESLint, SASS-Lint, .editor-config
 - GrumPHP
+- BladeSVG Provider
 - Basic Controllers examples
 - Basic routing examples
 - Basic Models examples
+- Basic Admin Pages, Metaboxes and Gutenberg Blocks registration examples (Metabox.io)
+- Basic CPTs and Taxonomies registration examples
+- Global data passing example
+- ...

 ## How to Start
 1. Download repo: `git clone https://gitlab.com/webikon/internal/themosis-starter-project my-project-name` where `my-project-name` is directory name where repo would be downloaded.